GPU-Accelerated X-ray Pulse Profile Modeling: Introduction

 \section{Introduction}

-X-ray pulse profiles, rotation-induced modulations of emission from neutron-star surfaces, encode the surface temperature distribution and the global parameters: the mass $M$ and radius $R$.
-The emission is often dominated by one or more localized, hot regions (``hotspots'').
+Rotation-induced modulations of emission from neutron-star surfaces known as X-ray pulse profiles encode the surface temperature distribution and the global parameters: mass, $M$, and radius, $R$.
+The emission is often dominated by one or more localized, hot regions (i.e., hotspots).
 Photons from these regions experience gravitational redshift and strong-field light bending, as well as special-relativistic Doppler boosting and time delays.
 These effects leave signatures in the energy-resolved waveform, encoding the star's compactness, our primary interest, as well as other global and geometric parameters \citep{Pechenick_1987,Beloborodov_2002,Poutanen_2006,Morsink_2007,Cadeau_2007,Psaltis_2014,Watts_2016,Nattila_2018,Poutanen_2020}.
-Although this picture is conceptually clean, to model observed pulse profiles accurately and to extract the hotspot configuration and mass-radius ($M$-$R$) relation, one must incorporate the realistic atmospheric beaming pattern (including composition and magnetic-field effects) \citep{zavlin_96,Ho_2001,Ho_2003,Suleimanov_2012,Salmi_2020,Salmi_2023}, rotation-induced oblateness \citep{Morsink_2007,AlGendy_14,Nattila_2018,jakab2025gravitationalredshiftrapidlyrotating}, hotspot geometry \citep{Poutanen_2006,Viironen_04,Bogdanov_2008}, interstellar absorption \citep{verner_1996,wilms_00}, and the detailed instrument response \citep{Gendreau2016,Prigozhin_16,Remillard_2022,Markwardt_24}.
-With these ingredients and practical approximations established, reliable forward modeling can be carried out across the full parameter space, thus enabling inference of $M$ and $R$ using X-ray pulse-profile modeling (PPM) technique \citep{Bogdanov_19,Bogdanov_21,Miller2019,Riley2019,Miller2021,Riley2021,Salmi_2024_j0740,Choudhury24,Vinciguerra24,Dittmann24}.
+Although this picture is conceptually clean, to model observed pulse profiles accurately, and to extract the hotspot configuration and mass-radius ($M$-$R$) relation, we must incorporate the realistic atmospheric beaming pattern, including composition and magnetic-field effects \citep{zavlin_96,Ho_2001,Ho_2003,Suleimanov_2012,Salmi_2020,Salmi_2023}, rotation-induced oblateness \citep{Miller1998,Poutanen_2003,Morsink_2007,AlGendy_14,Nattila_2018,jakab2025gravitationalredshiftrapidlyrotating}, hotspot geometry \citep{Poutanen_2006,Viironen_04,Bogdanov_2008}, interstellar absorption \citep{verner_1996,wilms_00}, and the detailed instrument response \citep{Gendreau2016,Prigozhin_16,Remillard_2022,Markwardt_24}.
+With these ingredients and practical approximations established, reliable forward modeling procedures can be carried out across the full parameter space, enabling inference of $M$ and $R$ using the X-ray pulse profile modeling (PPM) technique \citep{Bogdanov_19,Bogdanov_21,Miller2019,Riley2019,Miller2021,Riley2021,Salmi_2024_j0740,Choudhury24,Vinciguerra24,Dittmann24}.